oat-sa/taohub-articles/forge/Developer Guide/join-the-testing-effort.md

 Join the testing effort
 =======================

 Every Computer based assessment projects are different.
 From an education perspective to a human resources management environment, needs and challenges are different.
-The tao platforms aims at addressing the whole range of needs that may apply in computer based assessment.<br/>
+The TAO platforms aims at addressing the whole range of needs that may apply in computer based assessment.<br/>

 TAO’s Community’s members represent an important part of the creation of TAO to provide feedback and input on how TAO should evolve.